Ross Conlon: Playing career

 Conlon played junior football with Murwillumbah.
 Having scored 180 points while playing in the University Cup competition for Mount St Mary in 1980, he was noticed by Wests coach, Roy Masters.

 Having only played 3 under-23s matches, Conlon debuted for Wests in round 6 of the 1981 NSWRFL season, scoring a try against North Sydney.
 His performance in a televised match was noted, with the next days paper saying, "Tall and fast, Conlon came up with a debut match that footballers dream about.
 The Magpies have unearthed a dashing new find."

 In his two seasons with Wests, Conlon scored 12 tries and 148 points, but was often second choice of goalkicker behind Greg Cox.
 His last game for the Magpies was in the 1982 semi-finals.

 After two seasons with the Western Suburbs, Conlon signed with Canterbury in 1983.
 Conlon had a successful season with Canterbury, and the team made it to the preliminary final against Parramatta Eels.
 Conlon dislocated his hip in the game but was able to return to first-grade in round 10 of the 1984 season.

 Within a few weeks of his return from injury, Conlon was selected on the wing for NSW City in the annual City vs Country game at the Sydney Cricket Ground.
 He scored 14 points from a try and 5 goals.
 His performance for NSW City earned him selection for game I of the 1984 State of Origin series for New South Wales.
 Conlon played in all three game of the 1984 series for the Blues, kicking ten goals.
 In June 1984, with Eric Grothe injured, Conlon made his first and only appearance in an Australian representative side.
 He was selected for the first Test of the Ashes series against Great Britain and kicked four goals.

 Although Conlon made representative selection in 1984, his form dropped later in the season and Canterbury coach, Warren Ryan, dropped Conlon to the bench in round 24.
 Conlon wasn't included in any of the team line-ups for the rest of the season and he was omitted from the successful team that met Parramatta in the 1984 grand final.

 Conlon joined Balmain for the 1985 season and he was one of the most consistent point-scorers during the mid-1980s.
 In the 1987 NSWRL season, he led the competition's point-scoring table with 196 points.

 Conlon was a member of the Balmain team which lost to his former club, Canterbury, in the 1988 grand final.

 Post-playing career

 At the end of the 1988 season, at the age of only 29, Conlon retired from first-grade rugby league and returned to country football as a player and coach.

-Conlon coached in Casino and Murwillumbah following his retirement from playing and is now a school-teacher.
-In 2007 he coached the Uralla Tigers to the Group 4 (Division 2) premiership.
+Conlon coached in Casino and Murwillumbah following his retirement from playing and is now a schoolteacher.
+In 2007, he coached the Uralla Tigers to the Group 4 (Division 2) premiership.